TechieAbhishekGupta/C_Sharp_Programs/README.md

 6. Write a program that checks if a number is positive, negative, or zero.
 7. Write a program that calculates the factorial of a number.
 8. Write a program that checks if a year is a leap year.
+9. Write a program that calculates the body mass index (BMI) given height and weight.